thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

   If we have two distinct pieces of functionality, we should separate them into two distinct teams that produce two separate modules.
 Each team can optimise around its own module.
 This reconfirms Parnas' Information Hiding (1972): separate teams can work independently on different modules.

   Conversely, if we ram two teams together, we find the modules and the functionalities become intertwined.
-This reconfirms Baldwin et al. (2012) when comparing open source with closed source.
+This reiterates Baldwin et al. (2012) when comparing open source with closed source.

 - Second, collective code ownership leads to more integrated teams and code.